12 days Tokyo to Kyoto

 12 day Japan Family Tour

-This Japan Family Tour takes you to the heart of this fascinating country.
-Packed full of cultural experiences, natural wonder and fascinating cities- this tour unlocks the mysteries of this beguiling nation.
+Our Japan Family Tour takes you to the heart of this fascinating country.
+Packed full of cultural experiences, natural wonder, and fascinating cities, this tour unlocks the mysteries of Japan.
 Jump right in and discover the magic of Tokyo, Hakone, Kyoto, Hiroshima and Osaka.

 Itinerary & map

-We recommend that you invest in a local sim card while travelling on our Japan family tour.
+We recommend that you invest in a local SIM card while travelling on our Japan family tour.
 For the guided days, your Adventure Leader will guide you to the activities.
-For the unguided days, you will be provided with information on how to get around the places you visit.
+For the unguided days, you will be provided with information on how to get around the places you want to visit.

-Today you will arrive in Tokyo and transfer to your accommodation.
-Enjoy your free time to get settled and take in your first impressions of Tokyo.
+Your Japan family tour begins!
+Today, you will arrive in Tokyo and make your own way to your accommodation.
+Enjoy your free time to get settled, and take in your first impressions of Tokyo.

 Day 2 – Tokyo:

-After, you will enjoy the spacious lawns, meandering paths and tranquil scenery of Shinjuku Gyoen, one of Tokyo’s largest parks.
+Next, it’s time to head off to enjoy the spacious lawns, meandering paths, and tranquil scenery of Shinjuku Gyoen, one of Tokyo’s largest parks.
 During springtime, it becomes one of the most popular places in the city because of the famous cherry blossoms.

-In the afternoon, you will take in Tokyo’s skyline thanks to an incredible view from the Tokyo Metropolitan Government Building.
-Admire Tokyo from 202 meters above ground and learn a bit more about this building which is where the headquarters of the Metropolitan Government are located, governing the wards of Tokyo.
+In the afternoon, you will take in Tokyo’s skyline, thanks to an incredible view from the Tokyo Metropolitan Government Building.
+Admire Tokyo from 202 metres above ground and learn a bit more about this building, which is where the headquarters of the Metropolitan Government are located, governing the wards of Tokyo.

-Then, you’ll head to Asakusa to visit the Sensō-Ji temple – an ancient Buddhist temple, which became independent after WWII.
-You will also explore the charming streets of Asakusa, an area that possesses the atmosphere of an old Tokyo, with traditional craft shops and street-food stands along Nakamise Street.
+Following this, you’ll head to Asakusa to visit the Sensō-Ji temple – an ancient Buddhist temple, which became independent after WWII.
+You’ll explore the charming streets of Asakusa, an area that possesses the atmosphere of an old Tokyo, with traditional craft shops and street-food stands lining Nakamise Street.

 Day 3 – Tokyo: